 2. Know Your Other Expenses

-Other than your monthly cost on utilities, you will have other monthly expenses to factor in when estimating your budget on a rental property.
-For instance, you may have monthly costs associated with tax on rental property, transport, general upkeep, loan repayments, internet expenses, entertainment expenses and so on.
+Other than your monthly cost on utilities, you will have other monthly expenses to factor in when estimating your budget for a rental property.
+For instance, you may have monthly costs associated with tax on a rental property, transport, general upkeep, loan repayments, internet expenses, entertainment expenses and so on.
 These all add up to some significant amounts that should be watched and considered when coming up with your budget for your rental home.
 In addition to known costs and expenses, it is always a good financial practice to plan for savings and investments.
 This too should be factored into your calculations as you work out how much rent is ideal for you.

-To conclude, it is important you know how much you can and should spend on rent before you start looking for rental property.
+To conclude, you must know how much you can and should spend on rent before you start looking for rental property.
 If you don’t know your limits, you could easily find yourself in trouble as you overshoot your spending capacity or run into any unexpected situation.
 So next time your estate agent asks, what is your budget? – have an idea of your true “comfort zone” and be open about what you’re looking for.
-Your budget on rent need not be hard to calculate at all.
+Your budget for rent need not be hard to calculate at all.
 What are some ways you’d suggest to save money on monthly expenses so you have more to spend on rent?

 1 Source: Centre for Affordable Housing Finance Africa (CAHF)